RichardHan/AI_Judge_Teams/README.md

    - Check internet connection
    - Review API usage quota

+3. If a "Save As" dialog appears unexpectedly when saving recordings:
+   - Check Chrome's download settings.
+Go to `chrome://settings/downloads` and ensure that "Ask where to save each file before downloading" is turned OFF.
+This global Chrome setting can override the extension's attempt to save files directly.

-3. If extension becomes unresponsive:
+4. If extension becomes unresponsive:
    - Reload the extension
    - Clear browser cache
    - Reinstall the extension